Updated July 2020

 A Tailwind Tribe is very similar to a Pinterest group board except they’re easier to join (as some are open access) and it’s mandatory to repin each other’s pins, whereas you don’t have to pin someone else’s pin in a group board.
 It’s typically a 1:1 ratio in tribes where if you share one pin, you have to repin one of someone else’s and this influences everyone in a tribe to share.

-Using Tailwind Plus + Tribes Max, I joined about 12 different tribes and posted daily into them.
+I joined all 5 different tribes related to my niche and pinned on them every day.
 I also repin other pins from those tribes using Tailwind’s scheduling tool.
 This is when I started seeing results right away.

 You can find tribes by clicking tribes on the left and typing in some keywords in the search box: